corda/corda-docs-portal/content/en/platform/corda/5.0-alpha/deploying/deployment-tutorials/manual.md

     enabled: false
 ```

-The following steps can then be performed to manually set up the database prior to Corda installation.

-### Create the Database Schemas

-The following Corda CLI command generates DML files in the directory `/tmp/db` for creating the database schema:
+2. Use the Corda CLI to generate DML files for creating the database schema.
+For example, the following command generates the files in the directory `/tmp/db`:

 ```shell
 corda-cli.sh database spec -c -l /tmp/db
 ```

-The DML generated should be reviewed and then executed against the database.
+3. Review the DML files generated and then execute against the database.

-### Create RBAC Database Connection Configuration

-The following Corda CLI command generates DDL for populating the RBAC database connection configuration:
+4. Execute the following Corda CLI command to generate DDL for populating the RBAC database connection configuration:

 ```shell
 corda-cli.sh initial-config create-db-config -u <RBAC-USERNAME> -p <RBAC-PASSWORD> \